Epistolae familiares: Letters of interest

-Litterae variae
+Litterae Variae

 There are many letters that Petrarch lost or did not keep a copy of.
-Others he destroyed the originals of for fear they would bring much criticism to his larger collection.
+Others, he destroyed the originals for fear they would bring much criticism to his larger collection.
 There is a collection of 59 of these letters by Giuseppe Fracassetti.

-Sine nomine
+Sine Nomine

 This special set (Book Without A Name) of letters Petrarch was too fond of to let out of his hands of some nineteen letters was kept out of the main body of Familiar Letters to give respect to the papacy and the controversial lavish lifestyle practiced at Avignon.
 Liber sine nomine is an epitome of this same work in one volume without a title (which is 19 letters).